Salty Superstition

 - Women on board anger the sea but not, apparently, if they're naked.
 Naked women calm the sea.

 - It's bad luck to invite a priest aboard because they conduct funerals.
-(Apparently that's just asking for trouble).

 - Cutting your hair, beard or nails at sea is just asking for trouble.